Posts

 Welcome

-I'll be sharing my research interests.
+Hi!
+I'll be sharing my research interests here.
 Please comment!
-Inspired by http://gregorygundersen.com/blog/2020/01/12/why-research-blog/ I'll also be posting old essays from the early 2000s.
+I'll also be posting old essays from the early 2000s.

 Atomic Weapons are Insane